vivienney/beyond-2015/news/_posts/2015-10-30-sketch-design-for-developers.md

 ![Sketches](/img/blog-content/sketch-screenshot-blog.png)

-template has you designing responsive sites from the word go, with separate artboards for desktop, tablet and mobile screens.
+You can see why.
+Sketch has web design at its core.
+The web design template has you designing responsive sites from the word go, with separate artboards for desktop, tablet and mobile screens.
 You can easily create shared styles which enable you to produce the consistency that is key to great web design.